Skip to main content

 Horseback and hiking trail

 Finally we decided the time was right to move and build our home on the land we loved.
 The fields had not been managed for many years and were thickly covered with Eastern Red Cedar.
 The rocky glades had been invaded by Cedar and other invasive plants and were too shaded and crowded to flower.
-In the past, parts of the land had supported sheep and cattle, but much of it was too rough and rocky for grazing animals and that was abandoned.
+In the past, parts of the land had supported sheep and cattle, but much of it was too rough and rocky for grazing animals and that was left alone.

 As we began work to restore the property, we found numerous invasive species such as Sericea lespedeza, Tall fescue, Trifoliate orange, Japanese honeysuckle, among others.
 But, there were also many beautiful native wildflowers, trees and shrubs.
 Our goal was to rehabilitate the land, protect native plants on site and return the rest to native flora to support wildlife, birds and insects.